Electoral Reform Society: History

-In 1973, the STV was introduced in Northern Ireland for elections to local councils and to the new Northern Ireland Assembly, and the Society and its staff were called upon to advise in the programme of education set up by the government to raise public awareness.
+In 1973, the STV was introduced in Northern Ireland for elections to local councils and to the new Northern Ireland Assembly, and the society and its staff were called upon to advise in the programme of education set up by the government to raise public awareness.

 Interest in proportional representation revived sharply in Britain after the February 1974 general election.
-From then on, the Society was able to secure a higher public profile for its campaigns.
-In 1983, the Society was recognised by the United Nations Economic and Social Council as a Non-governmental organization with Consultative Status.
+From then on, the society was able to secure a higher public profile for its campaigns.
+In 1983, the society was recognised by the United Nations Economic and Social Council as a non-governmental organisation with consultative status.

 Activities

-The Society has campaigned successfully for the introduction of STV for local elections in Scotland, and led the call for a referendum on the voting system in the wake of the United Kingdom parliamentary expenses scandal as part of the Vote for a Change campaign.
+The society has campaigned successfully for the introduction of STV for local elections in Scotland, and led the call for a referendum on the voting system in the wake of the United Kingdom parliamentary expenses scandal as part of the Vote for a Change campaign.
 It is a founding member of the Votes at 16 Coalition.

 AV referendum

-The Society was later a principal funder of the YES!
+The society was later a principal funder of the YES!
 To Fairer Votes campaign in the unsuccessful bid for a Yes vote in the 2011 referendum on the Alternative Vote.
-Its Chief Executive, Katie Ghose, served as the campaign's chair.
+Its chief executive, Katie Ghose, served as the campaign's chair.

 Police and crime commissioners

 In 2012, the Society criticised Government handling of its policy of elected Police and crime commissioners – which led to the lowest turnout in British peacetime history.

-In August 2012, the Society predicted turnout could be as low as 18.5% and outlined steps to salvage the elections, mobilising support from both candidates and voters.
+In August 2012, the society predicted turnout could be as low as 18.5% and outlined steps to salvage the elections, mobilising support from both candidates and voters.
 The Government did not change tack, dubbing the prediction a "silly season story".
-Following the result (in which the national turnout was a mere 15.1%, even lower than the Society's prediction), the Society branded the Government's approach to elections as a "comedy of errors", views that were reiterated by Shadow Home Secretary Yvette Cooper.
+Following the result (in which the national turnout was a mere 15.1%, even lower than the society's prediction), the Society branded the Government's approach to elections as a "comedy of errors", views that were reiterated by Shadow Home Secretary Yvette Cooper.

 Voter registration

-The Society led bids to change the Government's approach to introduction of Individual Electoral Registration, which the New Statesman dubbed "the biggest political scandal you've never heard of".
+The society led bids to change the Government's approach to introduction of Individual Electoral Registration, which the New Statesman dubbed "the biggest political scandal you've never heard of".
 Electoral Commission sources estimated as many as 10 million voters could disappear from the electoral roll under government plans, predominantly poor, young or black, and more liable to vote Labour.
-The Society succeeded in securing changes to the legislation.
+The society succeeded in securing changes to the legislation.